Seosean/Zombies-Practice-Server-Announcement/README.md

 ### · Report bugs in [**issues**](https://github.com/Seosean/Zombies-Practice-Server-Announcement/issues)
 ## Server Patch
 ### 2024/9/9 #1
+· Fixed Iron Golems' knockback

+### 2024/9/9 #1
 · Fixed slime abnormal reach distance.
 · Fixed rat skip round.

 ### 2024/9/8 #1
 · Invisible-mob bug was recreated in practice server now.

 ### 2024/9/7 #2
 · Refactored mobs' AI related codes.
   -> Most of them won't have difference from before.
   -> PigZombies would lose their AI if you punch them in their window (What's the point??).

 ### 2024/9/7 #1
 · World Ender now can get knockback by melee.
 · Mob will lose its target when they are despawned until someone attacks them.
   -> All despawned mobs in the game will agro who attacks a despawned mob.

 ### 2024/9/6 #2
 · LightningRod refactor (Continues from 2024/9/5 #1 patch):